forensic-architecture/frame/README.md

 If you are using a dedicated Mac for the exhibition, follow these steps to ensure that Frame plays your video smoothly.

+#### Allowing apps from unidentified developers
+Given the way that the dedicated Mac app is being built, other Macs treat it suspiciously.
+If the app doesn't run immediately on double-click, go to:
+* System Preferences -> Security
+* At the bottom of the panel, where it says 'Allow apps downloaded from', allow the app as an exception.

 #### Turning the computer on and off at night.
 * System Preferences -> Energy Saver -> Schedule..
 * Set to ‘Start up or wake’ at some time each day